jlevy/og-equity-compensation/README.md

 ### Equity

-🄳 We say you have **equity** in a company when you have some kind of ownership or likely future ownership of the company.
+🄳 We say you have **equity** in a company when you have some kind of ownership or likely future ownership in the company.
 For purposes of compensation, people are very rarely granted stock with no strings attached.
 Instead, they’re given stock with additional restrictions placed on it, or contractual rights that later can lead to owning stock.